PayRequest/payrequest.github.io/pre-authorization.md

 <ul class="address-list">
 <li>
-<p>For extra fraud protection we use 3D Secure authentication method used to verify a customer's identity
+<p>For extra fraud protection we use 3D Secure authentication method used to verify a customer's identity.
 </p>
 </li>